-What We Like: Quiet, respectable range of functions
+What We Love: Quiet, respectable range of functions

-What We Don't Like: Not as well-built as others
+What We Don't Love: Not as well-built as others

 If you’re looking for something more affordable or only blend occasionally, the Black+Decker Quiet Blender with Cyclone Glass Jar is an excellent entry-level option.
 You may not wax poetic about it in casual conversation, but it will get the job done.

 This 9 x 7.6 x 16.2-inch blender quieter than the other options in the price range and its 6-tip blade with serrated edges works well.
 You’ll likely have to stop it a few times to scrape down the sides as you’re blending, but you can count on it blending well.
 With an additional 20-ounce single-serve Tritan jar for on-the-go enjoyment, it has 3 blending speeds, 3 smart functions, a pulse feature, and a 900-watt motor.

 Cleaning’s easy too since the blender is dishwasher safe and the front panel can be wiped down.

 Dimensions(LxWxH): 9 x 7.6 x 16.2 inches | Weight: 8 pounds | Wattage: 900 W | Number of Speeds: 3